 There are two ways to think about this problem…

-Above are two examples of how to transfer data.
+Two examples of how to transfer data can be seen in the diagram above.
 The last one shows data going from a large SD card to a MicroSD card on the same SD card reader.
 If you look at the screenshots below, the first one shows sustained sequential writing from an external SD card to an external MicroSD card.
 It’s not great.

 The SD to phone photograph shows the kind of speeds I’ve achieved with the USB port i.e. 70MB/sec+ when only one device is connected.
 The SD to MicroSD picture is on the breaking point of maximum USB 2.0 speeds, but I suspect the limitation here is with the speed of the MicroSD card in the phone itself rather than it being limited to USB 2.0.